 On the South Beach Diet, count three ounces of skinless chicken breast as one Lean Protein.

-And don’t forget: Research has indicated that by recording your intake, weight and activities, you are more likely to progress and see results.
-In fact, according to the Centers for Disease Control and Prevention, it’s important to keep a food diary in which you track everything you eat, and the time of day you ate it to help with your habits.
+And don’t forget: Research has indicated that by recording your intake, weight loss and activities, you are more likely to progress and see results.
+In fact, according to the Centers for Disease Control and Prevention, it’s important to keep a healthy food diary in which you track everything you eat, and the time of day you ate it to help with your habits.